mmoole/vscode-paste-xml/README.md

  * &lt; to &amp;lt;

 ## Keyboard Shortcut
-Use the following to embed a beautify shortcut in keybindings.json.
+Use the following to embed a xmlPaste shortcut in keybindings.json.
 Replace with your preferred key bindings.

     {
       "key": "ctrl+alt+p",